open-telemetry/opentelemetry-go-build-tools/crosslink/README.md

 ### –-root

-Used to provide the path to a directory where a go.mod file must exist.
+Used to specify the directory where the root go.mod file exists.
 If a root flag is not provided, crosslink will attempt to find the root directory of a git repository using a tool available in the go-build-tools repo.
 The root flag is available to all crosslink subcommands.